 Hi, I'm Matt.

-In 2016, I'm thinking a lot about how to use new video treatments to tell stories.
+In the past year or so, I'm thinking a lot about how to use new video treatments to tell stories.
 I created a BBC-run taxi service in New Hampshire for the US primaries, I live-tweeted and live-streamed a race between a rickshaw and Uber across New Delhi, and I trekked near the border of Myanmar to film and photograph the vanishing tattoos of headhunters in the region.
 During the first several days following the attack at Pulse nightclub in Orlando, I made a book and 'video letter' of advice from Orlando's LGBT community to others around the world.
 I also created a piece examing the small decisions Pulse regulars made the day prior to the massacre that led to them to stay home the night the shooter stormed the building.

 I'm a former producer for Discovery Channel, reporter for a Japanese newspaper and house painter.
 I also used to assist with an Iraq-focused videoblogging project called Alive in Baghdad, which gave video cameras to Iraqi civilians during the height of the war.